kaliberjs/use-subtitles/readme.md

 ## Motivation
 WebVTT subtitles are a great feature, but they come with some difficulties:
 - Styling the subtitles with CSS to achieve a consistent look across browsers can be challenging.
+- Third party dependencies hide the underlaying `HTMLMediaElement`, and thus;
-Interfacing with the subtitles from JavaScript code is not straightforward.
+- Interfacing with the subtitles from JavaScript code is not straightforward.

-- This hook aims to make that easier for you.
+**This hook aims to make that easier for you.**

 ## Installation